Sh0urya-S/Sh0urya-S/README.md

 I am Shourya, currently pursuing my third year of Computer Science and Engineering(Cyber Security).

-I have been coding for about eight years now.
+I have been coding since 8 years.
 I have worked on multiple projects and some of them are in my github.
 I will try and keep uploading new projects that I work on, which can assist people in any possible way.

 **Personal Specs**: